+" Fully admitted

-- " Fully admitted.
-Students will be fully admitted to the university following receipt of all official documents required for admission and upon meeting all requirements for admission. - " Provisionally admitted.
+Students will be fully admitted to the university following receipt of all official documents required for admission and upon meeting all requirements for admission.

+" Provisionally admitted

 Students who have not submitted all the official documents required for full admission (such as official transcripts) will be provisionally admitted to the university pending receipt of the official documents.
-The end of the first term must submit all official documents required for full admission.
-If the end of the first term we do not receive all required documents, students will be placed on a registration lock.
-They may result in the delay in full admission, denial of admission, or administrative withdrawal from ECCU. - " Conditionally admitted.
+By the end of the first term, all official documents required for full admission must be submitted.
+If by the end of the first term we do not receive all required documents, students will be placed on a registration lock.
+This may result in the delay of full admission, denial of admission, or administrative withdrawal from ECCU.

+" Conditionally admitted

 Students who do not meet all the requirements for admission (for example, GPA less than the required minimum) may be conditionally admitted to ECCU upon approval of an admission appeal by the applicant to the Dean provided that all official transcripts and documents required for admission have been submitted to EC-Council University.
 See Admission Appeals for more information.
 Conditional admission will be revoked if the student fails to meet Satisfactory Academic Progress or other admissions or academic standards that have been approved as conditions for admission.